AntonioIDeTIC/AFAS-YOLOv8/README.md

 ## 💻 Materials
 <p align="justify">
 All the data necessary to replicate our work is available in this repository.
-Please visit https://data.mendeley.com/datasets/rng8d63pk3/1 to download the dataset.
+Please visit <a href="[https://docs.ultralytics.com/es/guides/nvidia-jetson/#quick-start-with-docker](https://data.mendeley.com/datasets/rng8d63pk3/1)" target="_blank">Mendeley data</a> to download the dataset discussed in our work.
 </p>

 ## 🔧 Dependencies and Installation